 For most data types, the three SelectMode modes return the same results.
 The following data types are affected by the SelectMode option:

-Date and time data types.
-Caché SQL supports numerous date and time data types (%Library.Date
+.
+InterSystems SQL supports numerous Date, Time, and Timestamp data types (%Library.Date

 , and %MV.Date